grafana/mimir/docs/sources/operators-guide/secure/securing-communications-with-tls.md

 The following Grafana Mimir components support TLS for inter-communication, which are shown with their corresponding configuration flag prefixes:

-- Query scheduler gRPC client used to connect to query-frontends: `-query-scheduler.grpc-client-config.*`
+- Query-scheduler gRPC client used to connect to query-frontends: `-query-scheduler.grpc-client-config.*`
 - Querier gRPC client used to connect to store-gateways: `-querier.store-gateway-client.*`
+- Querier gRPC client used to connect to query-frontends and query-schedulers: `-querier.frontend-client.*`
 - Query-frontend gRPC client used to connect to query-schedulers: `-query-frontend.grpc-client-config.*`
-- Querier gRPC client used to connect to query-frontends and query-schedulers: `-querier.frontend-client.*`
 - Ruler gRPC client used to connect to other ruler instances: `-ruler.client.*`
 - Ruler gRPC client used to connect to query-frontend: `-ruler.query-frontend.grpc-client-config.*`
+- Distributor gRPC client used to forward series matching a configured set to a dedicated remote endpoint: `-distributor.forwarding.grpc-client.*`
 - Alertmanager gRPC client used to connect to other Alertmanager instances: `-alertmanager.alertmanager-client.*`
 - gRPC client used by distributors, queriers, and rulers to connect to ingesters: `-ingester.client.*`
 - etcd client used by all Mimir components to connect to etcd, which is required only if you're running the hash ring or HA tracker on the etcd backend: `-<prefix>.etcd.*`